If Your Voice Gets Tuned Out, Your Ideas Never Land.

 Build Your Bridge to Influence

-• Identify subtle vocal habits that cause ideas to be trusted, followed, or tuned out.
+• Recognize the vocal signals that cause ideas to be trusted, followed, or tuned out — in yourself and others

-“Your voice session was great!
+“Your voice session was fantastic!
 I used what I learned to introduce the afternoon speaker in a non-pitchy way.
 I have never felt so confident and empowered!
 Thank you.”

 ~ Deidre Bealey, SHRM-SCP, SPHR